-Dr Keating is an internationally recognized leader in blood and marrow transplantation and cell therapy.
-He is a Professor of Medicine and of Biomedical Engineering at the University of Toronto and Director of the Cell Therapy Program at Princess Margaret Cancer Centre and established what has become the largest stem cell transplantation program in Canada.
-He is a past Division Director Hematology and Gloria and Seymour Epstein Chair in Cell Therapy as well as a past President of the American Society of Hematology and a past President of the American Society for Blood and Marrow Transplantation.
-He has served in a number of advisory roles at the US National Institutes of Health.
-Dr Keating is a co-Founder of CellCAN, a consortium of cell manufacturing centres and their investigators across Canada and serves as Chair of its Steering Committee.
+Dr. Keating, panCELLa’s Founder and Director on our Board, is an internationally recognized leader in blood and marrow transplantation and cell therapy.
+He is a Professor of Medicine and of Biomedical Engineering at the University of Toronto and established what has become the largest stem cell transplantation program in Canada at the University Health Network.
+He held the position of Chief, Medical Services at Princess Margaret Hospital for a decade and was the Division Director of Hematology at the University of Toronto as well as the first incumbent of the Gloria and Seymour Epstein Chair in Cell Therapy and Transplantation.
+He is a past President of the American Society of Hematology and a past President of the American Society for Blood and Marrow Transplantation.
+He has served in a number of advisory roles at the US National Institutes of Health and more recently for the New Organ Alliance and NASA.
+Dr. Keating is a co-Founder of CellCAN, a consortium of cell manufacturing centres and their investigators across Canada and serves as Chair of its Steering Committee.
 His research and clinical interests focus on cell-based tissue regeneration, anti-cancer cell therapy, and blood and marrow transplantation.
 He has conducted laboratory, translational and clinical research in these areas, particularly on the biology and clinical application of mesenchymal stromal cells and NK cells.

-As the Manager of Operations, Lisa brings her flair for planning, project management, communications, and marketing to panCELLa.
+Reporting directly to Dr. Mahendra Rao, our Operations Manager, Lisa Schummer, brings her flair for planning, project management, communications, and marketing to panCELLa.
 Prior to joining panCELLa, Lisa worked with a commercialization centre and a number of fledgling organizations where she successfully built up teams as well as organizations.
 Lisa graduated from the University of Toronto’s Faculty of Library and Information Science with an MLS and having worked with an institutional information provider and in academic and public libraries, Lisa is an experienced and resourceful intelligence-gatherer who is also responsible for providing the panCELLa team with complex quantitative analysis and metrics.